Install Pi Pico in Arduino IDE

 }

-Then just click on the standard arrow to compile and upload the program.
-The first compilation takes a little time, but the following will be faster.
+Then click on the usual arrow to compile and upload the program.
+The first compilation takes a little time, but the following ones will be faster.

-In future uploads, the Pi Pico will go directly into USB mode, so it will no longer be necessary to press the BOOTSEL button.
+For future uploads, the Pi Pico will go directly into USB mode, so there will be no need to press the BOOTSEL button.

-- In fact, with every upload, the following things happen:
+In fact, with each upload, the following happens:

 The serial link via a COM port is stopped.

-The Pi Pico board goes into USB mode: it acts as a USB key.
+The Pi Pico board goes into USB mode: it behaves like a mini USB key.

-The Pi Pico board receives its new program compiled with the UF2 extension: it is copied into its memory.
+The Pi Pico board receives its new compiled program with the UF2 extension: it is pasted into its memory.

-The Pi Pico restarts by executing the new program and activates its serial link again.
+The Pi Pico restarts by running the new program and reactivates its serial link.

 Note

-The only annoying thing is that you can hear the characteristic Windows detection beep on each upload.
+The only annoying thing is that you can hear the distinctive Windows detection noise during each upload.

-Well done, you can now use the Arduino code to program the Pi Pico.
-Therefore, you can take your programs made for an Arduino and possibly adjust it a little for the Pico.
+Congratulations, you can now use the Arduino code to program the Pi Pico.
+You can now use your programs made for an Arduino and adapt them a little for the Pico.

 Note